ScriptBasic/WinPBX/docs/CSafeArray Class.md

 Appends a string to the end of the one-dimensional safe array.

 ```
-AppendStr (BYVAL pwszData AS WSTRING PTR) AS HRESULT
+FUNCTION AppendStr (BYVAL pwszData AS WSTRING PTR) AS HRESULT
 ```

 #### Return value